Debo0013/Portfolio/README.md

 ## License

-This template is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute it for personal or commercial purposes.
+This project is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute this code for personal or commercial purposes.
+Please refer to the LICENSE file for more details.

 Get started on your journey by creating a captivating portfolio website that showcases your skills, achievements, and aspirations.
 Let your website speak for you and open doors to new opportunities.
 Happy coding!